-Go to SpamSieve’s Filter menu and choose Show Statistics.
-The Corpus section at the bottom of the Statistics window shows how many good and spam messages SpamSieve has been trained with, and what percentage of them are spam.
+In order to monitor your progress, you can go to SpamSieve’s Window menu and choose Statistics.
+The Corpus section in the middle of the Statistics window shows how many good and spam messages SpamSieve has been trained with, and what percentage of them are spam.
 After the initial training, SpamSieve will automatically train itself, and you’ll only need to train it to correct mistakes.

 After the initial training, you don’t have to worry about the number or percentage of messages in the corpus.
 SpamSieve will automatically learn from new messages as they arrive and keep its corpus properly balanced.